najamelan/futures_ringbuf/README.md

 [![crates.io](https://img.shields.io/crates/v/futures_ringbuf.svg)](https://crates.io/crates/futures_ringbuf)

-> A fake async network stream for testing and examples without having to do tcp.
+> A fake async network stream for testing and examples without having to do TCP.

 It acts like both ends of a network connection.
 You can think of it like the network connection to an echo server.
 You can frame it with [futures_codec](https://crates.io/crates/futures_codec), split it to get both halves separately and send and receive messages on it.
 You can use this in testing and examples to avoid having to make actual TCP connections.